vweinblatt123/Unit1HW_Weinblatt/README.md

 * Name of company

 * When was the company incorporated?
+Betterment Holdings, Inc, the parent company for Betterment LLC (originally founded in April 2009) and Betterment Securities, was established in Delaware on January 29, 2008.

 * Who are the founders of the company?
+Jon Stein and Eli Broverman

 * How did the idea for the company (or project) come about?